 To overcome these challenges, non-residents should thoroughly understand the application process, gather all necessary documents, stay updated on current regulations, seek assistance from authorized service providers or consultants, and maintain clear communication with Indian authorities or service providers during the application process.
 Seeking guidance from professionals or using online resources provided by official tax departments can also help streamline the application process to obtain a PAN number.

-The renewal and update procedures for an NRI PAN card are essential to maintain its validity and ensure accurate information.
+The renewal and update procedures for an NRI PAN are essential to maintain its validity and ensure accurate information.
 Here are the procedures for both renewal and updates:

 It's essential to ensure accuracy and validity while updating or renewing the NRI PAN card.
 Following the specified procedures and providing correct supporting documents will facilitate a smooth process for renewals or updates to maintain the accuracy and relevance of the NRI PAN card information.
+You know more about getting changes here.
+And in case you wish to obtain a reprint, you can get a duplicate PAN here.

 Both the Normal PAN Card and the NRI PAN Card are actually the same in terms of format and purpose.
 The only difference lies in the process of obtaining it — which varies depending on whether the applicant is an Indian resident or an NRI.